infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) is Microsoft's serverless solution.
 They are, unsurprisingly, hosted on Azure, Microsoft's cloud service.
-Functions support several different programming languages such as C# and JavaScript, F#, Java, Python, and PowerShell.
+Functions support several different programming languages such as C#, JavaScript, F#, Java, Python, and PowerShell.

-Azure Functions are interlocked with Azure Storage services, meaning that every Azure function needs Azure storage configured to be able to run.
+Azure Functions need an Azure Storage account (Blob Storage, Azure Files, Queue Storage or Table Storage) when creating a function app instance.
 The storage account connection is used by the Functions host for operations such as managing triggers and logging function executions.
 It's also used when dynamically scaling function apps.

 ### Scaling